comparisons

 Platforms: Mac, Windows (no Linux) | Price: From ~$3.33/mo (Individual, annual) to ~$10.83/mo/user (Growth, annual) — TextExpander pricing

-TextExpander is the most established text expansion tool and a common migration point from AHK.
-It's polished, with a large snippet group library and good team features.
+TextExpander is a long-established text expansion tool and a common migration point from AHK.
+It has a large snippet group library and good team features.

 Compared to Lightning Assist: